-The Buddha’s bead chain was enshrined in a temple on an island in the middle of an immense lake.
-There was only one small boat for the temple’s monks to get to the mainland for provisions, and lay people could not get into the temple.
+The Buddha’s bead chain was enshrined in a temple on a high cliff face.
+There was only one dangerous trail down the shear cliff face for the temple’s monks to get to the nearby village for provisions, and lay people could not get into the temple.

-The fact that the bead chain was enshrined at a temple in the middle of a lake highlighted its preciousness, and the precautions taken to keep it secure.
+The fact that the bead chain was enshrined in a temple on a high cliff face reflected its preciousness, and the precautions taken to keep it secure.

 A senior master who was cultivating himself with a few young monks lived in the temple.
 All of these monks were expecting to complete their cultivation in this peaceful monastic environment very soon.
 They cultivated themselves with devotion and dedication.
 But one day, the master told them that the Buddha’s bead chain had been stolen.